qkzk/fm/development.md

 - [x] shell opens in the same window, not a new one.
   - [x] open all terminal application this way
   - [x] move opening to internal settings, just let the interface in status
-  - [ ] BUG: when started from a neovim terminal, it should send RPC events not use the terminal window
-    - [ ] i works
-    - [ ] o fails

 ## TODO